Ramgarh, Jalandhar: Demography

 As of 2011, Ramgarh has a total number of 567 houses and population of 2909 of which 1510 include are males while 1399 are females according to the report published by Census India in 2011.
-Literacy rate of Ramgarh is 83.20%, higher than state average of 75.84%.
+The literacy rate of Ramgarh is 83.20%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 319 which is 10.97% of total population of Ramgarh, and child sex ratio is approximately 734 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 63.97% of total population in Ramgarh.
 The town does not have any Schedule Tribe population so far.

 905 people were engaged in work activities out of the total population of Ramgarh which includes 798 males and 107 females.
 According to census survey report 2011, 84.75% of workers describe their work as main work and 15.25% workers are involved in marginal activity providing livelihood for less than 6 months.
 Of the 905 in the working population, 83.48% workers are occupied in main work, 12.9% are cultivators while 4.1% are Agricultural labourer.

 Transport

 Rail

-Phillaur Junction is the nearest train station however, Bhattian Railway Station is 8.7 km away from the village.
+Phillaur Junction is the nearest train station; however, Bhattian Railway Station is 8.7 km away from the village.